The Jackbox Party Pack: Gameplay

 Each game generally has a period where all players are given a type of prompt.
 This prompt appears on the individual devices and gives players sufficient time to enter their reply or draw as necessary, and can be set to account for forced streaming delays that some streaming services require.
 The game then collects and processes all the replies, and frequently then gives players a chance to vote for the best answer or drawing; this is often where the audience may also participate by voting as a group.
 Games proceed for a number of rounds, and a winner, generally with the highest score at the end, is announced.

-Nine of the ten games are developed with a default ESRB Teen rating, with a family-friendly option to censor certain questions and player input, however Party Pack 8 has an ESRB Everybody 10+ rating.
+Ten of the eleven main packs are developed with a default ESRB Teen rating, with a family-friendly option to censor certain questions and player input, however Party Pack 8 has an ESRB E10+ rating.

 Platforms

 All packs are available on PlayStation 4, Xbox One, Microsoft Windows, macOS and Linux, Apple TV, iPad, Android TV, Amazon Fire TV, and Nvidia Shield TV.
 Party Pack 1 is the only one available on the Xbox 360.
 Party Pack 1 and Party Pack 2 are the only two packs available on PlayStation 3.
 Starting on April 13, 2017, the packs are available on the Nintendo Switch.
 Starting in January 2018, the packs are available on Xfinity X1.
-Starting on October 14, 2021, the packs are available on PlayStation 5 and Xbox Series X/S. From November 16, 2021, to December 21, 2021, the packs became available on Stadia.
+Starting on October 14, 2021, the packs are available on PlayStation 5 and Xbox Series X/S. From November 16, 2021 to October 20, 2022, the packs were on Stadia before the service shut down on January 18, 2023.
+Starting on October 23, 2025, the packs are available on the Nintendo Switch 2.

+The Jackbox Partyverse, which is currently in closed beta, is an ad-supported subscription service for web browsers and smart TVs to stream individual games with a rotating selection of five games available for free, or a monthly subscription including all games and fewer ads.
+Bilder previously said that the company was expecting to launch the service in 2026.